 (f) In the case of front brakes, proceed with the subsequent sections of the brake emissions test ensuring the application of the same dynamometer settings as in the cooling adjustment procedure.
 The same set of brakes shall be used for brake emissions testing;

-(g) In the case of rear brakes, proceed with the subsequent sections of the brake emissions test ensuring the application of the appropriate dynamometer settings for the rear axle and the same cooling settings as in the cooling adjustment procedure of the corresponding front brake;
+(g) In the case of rear brakes, proceed with the subsequent sections of the brake emissions test ensuring the application of the appropriate dynamometer settings for the rear axle.
+The required cooling airflow shall be the same as the value determined for the front axle brake of the corresponding vehicle;

 (h) If the test run does not meet all the metrics from Table 10.2., use sound engineering judgement to determine a new cooling airflow level and repeat the process from step (a).
 The same set of brakes can be used for repeating the cooling airflow adjustment section;